CSE291g-MIC-winter-2026/vessel-segmentation-and-registration/README.md

 - run `scripts.py` to obtain data or download our output directly
   - output for naive pose: https://drive.google.com/drive/folders/1_plTyqcXWF07xpHGColF8AJ1Qup8V9fi?usp=share_link
   - output for random pose: https://drive.google.com/drive/folders/1GIiUNc07UaCogEUOgb1xYzRXoxkzXXgs?usp=share_link
-- put data into a folder named `data` and run the notebook directly
+- put data into a folder named `data` in the same directory as the notebook and you can run it directly

 ### Registration_mTRE_multiscale.ipynb
 #### what it does?